IooBot/shortql/README.md

 ## shortql

-> A simple, modular GraphQL cache supporting multi-platform for Javascript
+> A simple, modular GraphQL cache supporting multi-platform for Javascript.
+> Flexible configuration control for querying data and also support open or close debug log.

 The old version is named graphql-sync-multi-platform